- Home

 Application for Pre/corequisite Waiver

 No. Biology 243 is a core course in our major.
-We only grant the substitution under exceptional circumstances, such as a degree plan change where the student already had the PSYC course.
+We only grant the substitution under exceptional circumstances, such as a degree plan change.

-Yes, students may take MATH 126 in lieu of MATH 121 or 122 providing they can secure a place in the course.
+Yes, students may take MATH 123 & MATH 124 in lieu of MATH 120 or 121 according to the Academic Calendar

 Can I load courses into shopping cart when the prerequisite is In Progress (IP)?

 Yes, students can load anything into their shopping carts.
 Once a student clicks validate, the system will check the prerequisite.
 If the prerequisite is IP, the validate will fail because the shopping cart does not recognize courses in progress.
-The student can ernol once the course has been completed.
+The student can ernoll once the course has been completed.
+For more details visit SOLUS HELP.

 Where are post-degree students in the SOLUS course registration line-up?

-Post-degree students are considered year 3 so they can register on July 18/19.
-As far as access to courses they would not be able to enrol in courses reserved for concentrators.
+Post-degree students are considered year 3.
+As far as access to courses they would not be able to enroll in courses reserved for concentrators.
+Visit the Course Enrollment page for more details.

 I have an AP transfer credit for STATS 263.
 Do I still need to take BIOL 243?